More and more companies are considering incentive travel for their internal teams to reward employees and even external partners to incentivize sales.

 - Evening awards dinner and celebration

 This itinerary is just an example and can be customized to fit the specific goals and preferences of the group.
-The key to a successful incentive trip agenda is to provide a balance of team-building activities, cultural experiences, free time for exploration, and leisure activities for relaxation.
+The key to a successful trip agenda is to provide a balance of team-building activities, cultural experiences, free time for exploration, and leisure activities for relaxation.
 Learn how to make your sales incentive trip a success here.

 Is incentive travel right for my company?